Strike Commander: Gameplay

 The player accepts missions from interesting characters and gets paid for doing them which allows the player to buy more weapons.
 The missions involve flying an F-16 Fighting Falcon and, in the last missions of the game, the more advanced F-22, while accomplishing certain objectives and missions.

 Other simulators, such as the F-22 series from Novalogic have been compared with Strike Commander because of their simplified flight model and emphasis on graphic detail, which makes them relatively similar in terms of philosophy.

 Plot

 Setting

 The game takes place in the then-near-future 2011.
 The end of the Cold War and the Gulf War have triggered a massive rise in global instability, compounded by natural disasters and failed economic policy in the United States.
 Capitalizing on the growing need for security, the Turkish government allows private security contractors to operate with near-complete freedom from Istanbul provided they register with the Ministry of Foreign Affairs for a regular fee.

-The protagonist is the newest pilot in the Wildcats, a private security company specializing in air combat led by James Stern.
+The protagonist is the second-in-command of the Wildcats, a private security company specializing in air combat led by James Stern; the player is referred to as "Commander" by in game characters.
 Although the Wildcats are a veteran squadron, the company has struggled to keep pilots on its roster as of late, owing primarily to Stern's strict policy against civilian casualties.
 The Wildcats' biggest rival is the Jackals, led by Stern's former second-in-command Jean-Paul Prideaux.